From Here to Eternity (musical): Background

-In May 2011, Tim Rice and Lee Menzie announced that an adaption was being planned.
+In May 2011, Tim Rice and Lee Menzie announced that an adaptation was being planned.
 Rice acquired the stage rights at an initial cost of around US$40,000, with the intention of opening the show in London the following year.
 Although the show did not ultimately open until 2013, a workshop of the show took place in 2012.

 As the show is based on the uncensored novel released in 2011, rather than the 1953 film adaptation, it contains references to prostitution and gay sex, as well as the Army's investigation into them, that the film did not feature.
 The right to create the musical adaptation came with the condition that it had to be based on the original book.
 James Jones's daughter Kaylie and son Jamie were in the audience for the show's opening night in London.
 During its preview period some people walked out of the performance, having been unprepared for the nudity and swearing in the production.
 Darius Campbell who played First Sergeant Milt Warden, said that the "James Jones novel really portrayed homosexuality and prostitution in the way that it existed in those days and we've dived in head first.
 Maybe some of the nudity, swearing and explicitness have been too much for them, but a younger audience and an audience who have loved the film – and wanted to see more – have been giving us standing ovations and for that we are all grateful."
 Kaylie admitted they had doubts about the idea of the show when it first came up, but added that "I'm thrilled—it's so sophisticated and moving."
 She also noted that she "was so delighted they put in the gay bar scenes, because my dad said this is just the way it was back then" and that "my father would have been amazed".